 The company hopes to show how effective hydrogen fuel can be in the mining industry.
 While the initial locomotive will function on the surface, Anglo Platinum hopes to begin using a similar system for underground transportation at some point next year.
 The company hopes to have its first hydrogen-powered locomotive fully operational by March or April of this year.

+The fuel cells at the power plant are powered by coal bed methane provided by sister company Anglo Coal.
+This power plant provides electricity for many of the mining operations in South Africa.
 The company has been working with the South African government to promote hydrogen as a fuel source.
 South Africa is home to one of the riches supplies of platinum in the world, which makes manufacturing fuel cells less expensive for Anglo Platinum.